Datramer/SoftwarePortfolio/AstroidDodge.md

 # Development Environment

-I useded vs code and the python compiler to make this game
+I used vs code and the python compiler to make this game

 This was written in python with the pygames library